 The next threshold is that of 4D printing, where the fourth dimension is time.
 This is particularly relevant in the medical arena, especially in designing devices that are implanted in the body and need to adapt and change over time.

-Who are the biggest 3D printing companies?
+3D printing investing facts: who are the biggest companies?

 3D Systems makes 3D printing materials, products and services.
 They claim to be the inventor of the original 3D printing tech SLA (Stereolithography) system.
 Headquartered in the US, they have a market cap of $1.67 billion, big enough to rise above the unpredictable peaks and troughs of the market.

-Graphene 3D Lab (TSXV:GGG) are a world leader in taking graphene-based composites and utilizing them for circuitry and functional components, for example, batteries.
+Graphene 3D Lab (TSXV:GGG) is a world leader in taking graphene-based composites and utilizing them for circuitry and functional components, for example, batteries.
 They are the only pure play Canadian company in the graphene sphere.

 Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Emma Harwood, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.